vochi91/honey-project/README.md

 ##
 <details><summary>🔽Windows Firewall</summary>

-We are now going to RDP into our windows vm to urn off the firewall.
+We are now going to RDP into our windows vm to turn off the firewall.
 This will make the environment even more insecure because our firewall blocks unauthorized network access.

 Step 1: We will search Windows Remote Dextop Connection (RDP) and then log in with our IP address and the VM's login credentials
 ![image](https://github.com/user-attachments/assets/9ae336a0-1387-4333-9bd0-7e0a1656dbda)